Yale-DMAC/projects_fy25/ycba_repo_merge/README.md

 - Identify and resolve merging errors
 - Re-run merge script in production
 # Background
 Process was originally performed in January 2024 but failed in Production.

--Why do they need to merge?-
+Originally the Rate Books and Manuscripts (RBM) and the Institutional Archives (IA) were stewarded by separate departments.
+However, during the 2020 Archives at Yale merger the two departments were united into a single Archives department.
+This organizational change was enacted to provide better patron service and more efficient stewardship.

+Yale Center for British Art (YCBA) has requested the two repositories are merged into one repository to reflect this merge in departments.

 # Process
 See [transfer_resources_updated.py](transfer_resources_updated.py), [transfers_sql_query.sql](transfers_sql_query.sql), [transfers.csv](transfers.csv), and [transfers_success.csv](transfers_success.csv) for files used during the merge.
 See [original/transfer_resources.py](original/transfer_resources.py), [original/ycba_transfers_prod.csv](original/ycba_transfers_prod.csv), and [original/ycba_transfers_prod_errors.csv](original/ycba_transfers_prod_errors.csv) for the original attempt.